The Cleftones: Hits and recordings

-In their first effort as professional musicians, Corbin and Patterson wrote "You Baby You," which became a hit in 1955.
-Herb Cox then wrote "Little Girl of Mine" and "Can't We Be Sweethearts," for the group.
-However, after a few minor hits ("Why You Do Me Like You Do" & "See You Next Year") their next major hits would not come until years later.
+In their first effort as professional musicians, Corbin and Patterson wrote "You Baby You", which became a hit in 1955.
+Herb Cox then wrote "Little Girl of Mine" and "Can't We Be Sweethearts" for the group.
+However, after a few minor hits ("Why You Do Me Like You Do" and "See You Next Year") their next major hits would not come until years later.
 In 1961 the second generation of The Cleftones included Herb Cox, Charlie James, Warren Corbin, Gene Pearson (baritone from The Rivileers who replaced baritone William "Buzzy" McClane) and new addition Pat Spann, the first and only female to sing with the group.
-In 1961 they reached #18 on the Billboard Hot 100 chart with "Heart and Soul," a rearrangement of the 1938 song of the same name (a Number #1 by Larry Clinton and his orchestra, with Bea Wain on vocals).
+In 1961 they reached No. 18 on the Billboard Hot 100 chart with "Heart and Soul", a rearrangement of the 1938 song of the same name (a No. 1 by Larry Clinton and his orchestra, with Bea Wain on vocals).
 The group followed that song with "For Sentimental Reasons" (1962), a rearrangement of a 1936 song of the same name.
 However, the British Invasion of the mid-1960s took the audiences of The Cleftones and other doo-wop groups.
 Gene Pearson left to sing with The Drifters from 1962 to 1966.
 The Cleftones broke up in 1964, three years after their "Heart and Soul" greatest success.